MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Method

-\textbf{MorphFC layer.} As discussed above, typical CNN and previous MLP-Like architectures only focus on either local or global information modeling.
-Moreover, the number of parameters of current MLP-Like architecture is determined by fixed image size, which makes it difficult to handle different image resolutions.
-Motivated by the window used in convolution, we propose a novel $\tt MorphFC$ layer to address the above two issues.
-Our $\tt MorphFC$ processes the image tokens in horizontal and vertical pathways.
-We take the horizontal one (blue chunks in Fig. \ref{fig:s_cmblock}) for example.
+As discussed above, mining core semantics is critical to video recognition.
+Typical CNN and previous MLP-Like architectures only focus on either local or global information modeling thus they fail to do that.
+To tackle this challenge, we propose a novel $\tt MorphFC_s$ layer that can hierarchical expand the receptive field of FC and make it operate from small to big regions.
+Our $\tt MorphFC_s$ processes each frame of video independently in horizontal and vertical pathways.
+We take the horizontal one (blue chunks in Fig. \ref{fig:spatial}) for example.